ISKCON Justice Ministry Europe

 - Promoting uniformity and accountability

-The following documents constitute the official legal and procedural materials relevant to the functioning of JMEC and ISKCON Europe’s judicial framework.
+The following documents constitute the official legal and procedural materials relevant to the functioning of Justice Ministry Europe and ISKCON Europe’s judicial framework.

 - ISKCON Prevention of Leadership Sexual Misconduct Policy and Guidelines